Sandy Hook Memorial: Reflecting pool and sycamore tree

 The main feature, a granite water basin engraved with the names of the victims, rests at the center of a circling network of gravel paths, stone seat walls, and cobblestone.
 A planter in the center of the basin features a young sycamore tree, symbolizing the young ages of the victims.

 Visitor plaque

-Near the path to enter the memorial, a plaque resting upon a stone welcomes visitors and includes a quote from former U.S. President Barack Obama from when he spoke at an interfaith vigil at Newtown High School on December 16, 2012, two days after the tragedy.Here in Newtown, I come to offer the love and prayers of a nation.
+Near the path to enter the memorial, a plaque resting upon a stone welcomes visitors and includes a quote from the then-U.S. president, Barack Obama, when he spoke at an interfaith vigil at Newtown High School on December 16, 2012, two days after the tragedy.Here in Newtown, I come to offer the love and prayers of a nation.
 I am very mindful that mere words cannot match the depths of your sorrow, nor can they heal your wounded hearts.
-I can only hope it helps for you to know that you’re not alone in your grief; that our world, too, has been torn apart; that all across this land of ours, we have wept with you.Encased within the stone is soil created from items left in impromptu memorials throughout Newtown in the days following the tragedy.
+I can only hope it helps for you to know that you’re not alone in your grief; that our world, too, has been torn apart; that all across this land of ours, we have wept with you.